Phisto/Moodle-HU-App/README.md

 * iPhone: iPhone 4s and above

-* iPad: The iPad is not supported
+* iPad: The iPad is not tested and optimized so far, in the simulator the iPad Air, Air 2 and Pro do work well.

 * OS: iOS 9.3 and above